Scroll Area

 <p className={styles.paragraph}>

-seeds, eventually finding their way into planets, oceans, and
+like cosmic seeds, eventually finding their way into planets, oceans, and somehow, into her.

 </p>